Back to Dealfront DigestSales

 Buyer personas are semi-fictional representations of your target audience based on their habits, goals, challenges, and motivators.
 Unlike ICPs, which represent ideal businesses you want to sell to, buyer personas refer to people with specific attributes, working within your ICP.

-For example, the ICP for a company like Dealfront is a B2B company that focuses their sales in European markets.
+For example, the ICP for a company like Dealfront is a B2B company focusing its sales in European markets.
 We then divide the customer base into different buyer personas, such as marketing and sales employees.

-A marketing employee would be looking to validate their campaign effort, by identifying the companies visiting the company website through different channels.
-A sales employee would be interested in the prospecting solution to generate a list of potential companies to sell to, and find contact details of decision-makers to reach out to.
+A marketing employee would want to validate their campaign effort by identifying the companies visiting the company website through different channels.
+A sales employee would be interested in the prospecting solution to generate a list of potential companies to sell to and find contact details of decision-makers to reach out to.

 Both personas fit Dealfront’s ICP but have different motivators and behaviors that call for segmented product messaging.